gbif/hp-vectornet/home.md

 | Geographic Information Systems           | William Wint            | Cedric Marsboom       |
 | Project management | Cedric Marsboom      | Marieta Braks         |

-The VectorNet project brings operational contact points for entomology of ECDC’s [European Emerging and Vector-borne Diseases Network] (https://www.ecdc.europa.eu/en/about-ecdc/partners-and-networks/disease-and-laboratory-networks/european-emerging-and-vector-borne) together with EFSA’s [Network on Veterinary Entomology] (https://www.efsa.europa.eu/sites/default/files/2024-03/terms-reference-veterinary-entomology-network-2024-2027.pdf) into the **One-Health VectorNet Entomological Network (OHVEN)**.
+The VectorNet project brings operational contact points for entomology of ECDC's [European Emerging and Vector-borne Diseases Network](https://www.ecdc.europa.eu/en/about-ecdc/partners-and-networks/disease-and-laboratory-networks/european-emerging-and-vector-borne) together with [EFSA’s  Network on Veterinary Entomology](https://www.efsa.europa.eu/sites/default/files/2024-03/terms-reference-veterinary-entomology-network-2024-2027.pdf) into the **One-Health VectorNet Entomological Network (OHVEN)**.

 The OHVEN network works closely together with the **Animal Health network (AWN)** of EFSA, and more in particular, with the sub-group on One health surveillance.
 Vector surveillance data collected in the EU by this subgroup are also validated by VectorNet and uploaded onto the GBIF VectorNet Data portal.

-Further details of AHW network: [Risk Assessment in Animal Health and Welfare (AHAW) network and its subgroups] ([Risk Assessment in Animal Health and Welfare (AHAW) network and its subgroups.](https://www.efsa.europa.eu/en/science/scientific-committee-and-panels/ahaw)
+For further details of the AHW network, see: [Risk Assessment in Animal Health and Welfare (AHAW) network and its subgroups](https://www.efsa.europa.eu/en/sc)
+.